mayankmw/News_App/README.md

-This is A News Web App called - News Monkey
+This is A News Web App using third party News API

 How To Run ----</br>
 (1) Run command <b>npm install</b> in the terminal of Project</br>